Constructing g-computation estimators: two case studies in selection bias

 To develop our estimators and prove some of their theoretical properties, we relied on M-estimation theory.
-While M-estimators are not required, we find the translation from the discrete steps into estimating functions to be worth the effort given the benefits (e.g., simplified asymptotic proofs, variance estimation via the empirical sandwich variance estimator).
-However, there are two important limitations to this framework one should be aware of.
+While M-estimators are not required, we find the additional step of translating from discrete steps into estimating functions to be worth the additional effort (e.g., simplified asymptotic proofs, variance estimation).
+However, there are important limitations to this framework one should be aware of.
 First, standard M-estimation theory assumes that $\theta$ is of finite-dimension \cite{Boos2013M}.
-As such, nonparametric estimators (e.g., Kaplan-Meier) are not immediately ammenable to this framework and other theoretical justifications \cite{2008Z, Breslow2015Z}, or structural assumptions are needed \cite{zivich_estimating_2025}.
+As such, nonparametric estimators (e.g., Kaplan-Meier) are not immediately ammenable to this framework.
+Other theoretical justifications \cite{2008Z, Breslow2015Z}, or structural assumptions are needed \cite{zivich_estimating_2025}.
 Further, M-estimation assumes that there is a single solution to the estimating equations, which precludes estimators with objective functions with multiple maxima (e.g., neural networks).
 A third issue is that there are certain restrictions on the structure of the estimating functions, which are reviewed in-depth elsewhere \cite{Boos2013M}.
-A notable example of this issue is the Cox proportional hazards model, which can be expressed with estimating equations but is invalid with the standard empirical sandwich variance estimator \cite{Lin1989Robust}.
+Notables examples that prevent use of the standard empirical sandwich variance estimator are the Cox proportional hazards model and the L1 penalty (i.e., LASSO) \cite{Lin1989Robust, fu_penalized_1998, fu_penalized_2003}.
+Fourth, all relevant estimation steps must be included in the stacked estimating functions for valid inference with the empirical sandwich variance estimator.
+Importantly, this included model or variable selection steps that are not based on subject matter knowledge.
+While the L1 penalty presents issues for inference, the L2 penalty or smoothed versions of the L1 penalty provide ways forward \cite{fu_penalized_1998, fu_penalized_2003, haselimashhadi_unified_2019}.
 Despite these important limitations, M-estimation still covers a broad range of applications in epidemiology.